A very warm welcome to Lowfield House. We hope that you will find your stay in Little Langdale relaxing, enjoyable and fun.

 James and Jan Lloyd

-On retirement from owning and running the Three Shires Pub in Little Langdale Arthur & Alison Scriven (Grandparents to current owner James) bought the plot of land upon which Lowfield House is now situated from Joe Pepper - a local farmer from the Valley.
+On retirement from owning and running The Three Shires Inn in Little Langdale, Arthur and Alison Scriven (grandparents to current owner James) purchased the plot of land upon which Lowfield House is now situated from local farmer Joe Pepper.
 The year was 1957.

-The ¾ of an acre plot had the footing of an old barn still on it - all be it long since demolished at that point.
-However, this enabled planning permission for Lowfield House to be granted, and built upon the footprint of the old barn.
-Lowfield was built by local builder Donald Bowness and the landscaping done by Hayes of Ambleside over the years of 1966/67.
-Unfortunately Arthur passed away in 1964, but Alison moved in to Lowfield in 1967, and it was considered to have state of the art technology for the time.
+The ¾ acre plot had the footings of an old barn still on it – all be it long since demolished at that point.
+However, this enabled planning permission for Lowfield House to be granted, and it was built upon the footprint of the old barn.
+Lowfield House was built by local builder Donald Bowness, and the garden was landscaped by Hayes Of Ambleside (now Hayes Garden Centre).
+The house and gardens were completed over the years of 1966/67.
+Unfortunately, Arthur passed away in 1964, but Alison moved into Lowfield House in 1967, and it was considered to have state of the art technology for the time.

-After Alison’s death, Lowfield was kept as a family home and used regularly by the family and friends of both Christine and Martin.
-Christine sadly passed away in 2008, but her husband Michael (my Father) kept the property running with Martin.
-When Michael passed away in 2016, 75% of the title passed to sons James, Richard and Duncan, with Martin still retaining 25% equity.
-James and Richard agreed to buy out Duncan and Martin to avoid the house being sold so it could remain within the family for a 3rd generation and beyond.
+Following Alison’s death, Lowfield was retained as a family home and used regularly by the Family and friends of both Christine and Martin.
+Christine sadly passed away in 2008, but her husband Michael retained Christine’s interest in Lowfield and ran it in conjunction with Martin.
+When Michael passed away in 2016, 75% of the of the title passed to sons James, Richard and Duncan, with Martin still retaining 25% equity.
+In 2017, brothers James and Richard agreed to buy out Duncan & Martin to avoid Lowfield being sold and guaranteeing that it would remain within the family for a 3rd generation and beyond.

-At this point, Lowfield House had not had any modernisation since it was originally built, and as a result James and Richard - with a great deal of help from respective wives Jan and Coot (Caroline) undertook and project managed the modernisation and renovation along with Craig Gaskell.
+At this point, Lowfield House had not had any modernisation since it was originally built, and as a result James and Richard – along with substantial help from respective wives Jan and Coot (Caroline) – undertook and project managed a full modernisation, renovation and landscaping of the property.

-As a young lad Craig use to come and mow the lawns and do odd jobs for mum and dad when they had Lowfield, so it seems perfect that Craig was now responsible for pulling the property into the 21st Century.
+As previously mentioned, this was predominantly done by Craig Gaskell – who as a young lad had helped to mow the lawns and undertook odd jobs, so it seemed perfect that he was now an integral part of pulling the property into the 21st Century.

-Other points of note about our beloved Lowfield House;
+Other points to note about our beloved Lowfield House;